JainamShah-08/kam/docs/commands/kam_init.md

 ### Options

 ```
-      --application-folder string    Provode the path to the application
+      --application-folder string    Provide the path to the application folder
       --git-repo-url string          Provide the URL for your GitOps repository e.g. https://github.com/organisation/repository.git
   -h, --help                         help for init
       --interactive                  If true, enable prompting for most options if not already specified on the command line